Jernskegg/ci-portfolio-project-1/README.md

       Microsoft Edge works as intended.

-      Internet Explorer does not support the video on homepage and links opens in Microsoft Edge.
+      Internet Explorer does not support the video on homepage and links open in Microsoft Edge.

 * Deployment
    * via gitpod